oracle-livelabs/oci/oci-cis-landing-zone/06-compliance/compliance.md

 The compliance script can be run anywhere with the correct permissions and options.
 For this lab, we will keep it simple by running the script in [Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/devcloudshellintro.htm#Cloud_Shell).

 1. Open the Cloud Shell from the OCI console.
-If this is the first time using the Cloud Shell, there may be a short wait while resources are provisioned
+If this is the first time using the Cloud Shell, there may be a short wait while resources are provisioned.
     ![Cloud Shell Icon](https://oracle-livelabs.github.io/common/images/console/cloud-shell.png "Cloud Shell Location")
     ![Cloud Shell Setup](https://oracle-livelabs.github.io/common/images/console/cloud-shell-setup.png "Cloud Shell setup stage")
     ![Cloud Shell Open](https://oracle-livelabs.github.io/common/images/console/cloud-shell-open.png "Cloud Shell open and ready")